aptdnfapt/OliveOwl/plan.md

 (done dev2)
 19. in the mid of chatting with the ai if we change the model via /config it tends to make a new chat by prompting me to name the file but its not extected tho. cause in mid chat it should just continue the chat .
 (done dev2)

 20. nvim / any terminal editor added /view to get a great view on the chat (done dev2)
+21. ollama integration (done dev2)
+22. logging errors like a file . on .config/oliveowl/
+23. if any errors happens during chat it should ask users to retry or leave via gum choose . so give like 2 option after error to error  add a way to retry the same user propmpt  prompt if Error: API call failed.
+24. while looped copy feature so like after taking one copy it will prompt for more until cancel was chose
+25. add a way to check token speed via timer aka how much time it took for the response to arive then time/token . it should be counted on client side  and not using api . and token speed means token or word / time it take for the output to arive